-Osteoporosis is metabolic skeletal disease defined as a reduction of bone mineral density (BMD) below a defined lower limit of normal.
+Osteoporosis is a metabolic skeletal disease defined as a reduction of bone mineral density (BMD) below a defined lower limit of normal.

-The World Health Organisation (WHO) defines osteoporosis as a T score less than -2.5 SD.
-However, Z scores are more reliable than T scores (which are defined against adult white females) as it compares with normal people of same age and gender - see dual-energy x-ray absorptiometry (DEXA) for additional discussion of T and Z scores.
+The World Health Organisation (WHO) defines osteoporosis as a T-score less than -2.5 SD.
+However, Z-scores are more reliable than T-scores (which are defined against adult white females) as they compare with normal people of same age and gender - see dual-energy x-ray absorptiometry (DEXA) for additional discussion of T and Z scores.